Lúcio Flávio (footballer, born 1979): Playing career

-Post-playing career
+Coaching career

 After retiring, Lúcio Flávio worked briefly as a sports commentator before returning to his first club Paraná in October 2018, as an assistant coach.
 He was also an interim for one match during the 2020 Campeonato Paranaense, as manager Allan Aal was suspended.

 On 20 October 2020, Lúcio Flávio returned to Botafogo, as an assistant coach of Bruno Lazaroni.
 The following 6 February, after the dismissal of Eduardo Barroca, he was named interim manager for the remainder of the 2020 Campeonato Brasileiro Série A, with the club already relegated.

+In 2022, Lúcio Flávio became the head coach of the under-23 team, being an interim in the main squad after the departure of Enderson Moreira.
+In the 2023 Série A, he was again named interim head coach, after the dismissal of Bruno Lage; former player Joel Carli also served as his assistant.

+On 14 November 2023, after only two wins in eight matches while in charge of Bota, Lúcio Flávio was removed from the interim role and dismissed from his assistant role.
+On 9 February 2024, he was named head coach of Aparecidense, but was sacked on 7 July.